paeneumbra/dotfiles/sys/.config/awesome/backlog.md

 -
 - [ ] Create lockscreen

-- [ ] Move titlebar to the left side?

-- [ ] Move bar to awful.wibar, should be easier to setup in both screens
+- [x] Move bar to awful.wibar, should be easier to setup in both screens

 - [ ] Fix font glyphs in menu, because of font change they are not working as expected

+- [ ] steam without titlebar

+- [ ] steam on systray

+- [ ] Gnome theme - dark